wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/CommandLineQuickStartWindows.md

    C:\Users\John>
    ```

-* Most configuration options that can be done using REST can also be done using the edgecmd utility and command line arguments.
-* Generally, the configuration and administrative REST interfaces are exposed through the command line.
-* Access to reading and writing data to the Edge Data Store Storage Component - OMF Ingress and SDS Read/Write capabilities are only available using the REST API.
+   Most configuration options that can be done using REST can also be done using the edgecmd utility and command line arguments.
+Configuration and administrative REST interfaces are generally exposed through the command line.
+Read/write capabilities to the EDS storage component, OMF ingresss and SDS read/write capabilities are only available using the REST API.